catkira/CIC/README.md

 # CIC Decimator
 ## Overview
-This project is based on https://opencores.org/projects/cic_core_2 by Egor Igragimov and on https://opencores.org/projects/cic_core by Vadim Kotelnikov.
+This project is based on https://opencores.org/projects/cic_core_2 by Egor Ibragimov and on https://opencores.org/projects/cic_core by Vadim Kotelnikov.

 The main differences are
 - added variable/programmable downsampling rate